emmt/OptimPack/julia/README.md

 end
 ```
 where the arguments `x` and `g` are Julia arrays (same types and
-dimensions) respectively with (on entry) the variables and (on exit) the
+dimensions) with, on entry, `x` storing the variables and, on exit, `g`
-gradient.
-The user defined function shall return the function value.
+storing the gradient.
+The user defined function shall return the function
+value.

+## Non-linear conjugate gradient (NLCG)

 The solution `x` can be computed by one of the implemented non-linear
 conjugate gradient methods with: